wrudnicki16/n8n-workflows/README.md

 docker run -it --rm --name n8n -p 5678:5678 -v n8n_data:/home/node/.n8n docker.n8n.io/n8nio/n8n
 ```

-After your n8n instance is running, simply drag and drop your json files and connect the API keys for each integration.
+After your n8n instance is running, you'll have to:

+1. Create each workflow in the app
+2. Drag and drop your json files
+3. Connect the API keys for each integration of your workflow.